Raj Kamal Jha: Novels

-Themes
+Themes in Writing

 His writing calls for reader participation which evokes sharp, divided reaction.

-"Not everyone’s kind of tales, they are dense and surreal, contain dark, brooding, even repugnant elements," said OPEN (magazine).
+"Not everyone's kind of tales, they are dense and surreal, contain dark, brooding, even repugnant elements," said OPEN (magazine).

-Reviewing "The City And The Sea," noted Malayalam writer K. R. Meera wrote: "It is the story of children within us, whose only defence against the unexplained horrors of the dark is darkness itself."
-Actor and activist Shabana Azmi said reading the book is "to dive into the darkness and spot a piercing ray of light."
-That as India stumbles its way into the 21st century, its "absolute priority has to be the safety of girls in public and private places and this will need courage and compassion."
-Taking off from a horrific rape in New Delhi, the novel sets out in search of a story that could have been, listening to voices that "can, perhaps, find utterance only in fiction."
+Writing on "The Patient in Bed Number 12," scholar and translator Arshia Sattar said: "Jha is a grammarian of our time parsing the news in his novels.
+His fiction transforms the news from something that fades into the past and is forgotten into a hologram of the present.
+More power to him and others like him—we need to see the truth even if we decide not to carry its weight.".

-In his review, poet Sudeep Sen wrote that "The City and the Sea," is a book that "everyone should read in our dark times — both for the urgent story it contains and for its high literary value."
+Reviewing "The City And The Sea," Malayalam writer K. R. Meera wrote: "It is the story of children within us, whose only defence against the unexplained horrors of the dark is darkness itself."
+Actor and activist Shabana Azmi said reading the book is "to dive into the darkness and spot a piercing ray of light".
+That as India stumbles its way into the 21st century, its "absolute priority has to be the safety of girls in public and private places and this will need courage and compassion".

 John Fowles described The Blue Bedspread as the "Coming of age of the Indian novel."
 On Jha's second novel "If You Are Afraid of Heights," Alfred Hickling wrote in The Guardian: "Readers are left to formulate their own theories and connections.
 But Jha's writing functions more through power of association than sequential narrative.
 His prose has the febrile, cold-sweat quality of the most vivid waking nightmares.
 He suspends his work in a realm of improbability, where it is possible to think the unthinkable...Perhaps the biggest taboo that Jha seeks to breach is the sacrosanct, hierarchical structure of the family. " According to writer and musician Amit Chaudhuri, Jha's writing is more in the tradition of cinema than literature.
-Referring to the works of Tarkovsky, Luis Buñuel and Pedro Almodóvar, Chaudhuri says just like their films are "destined to be foreign even to those who speak the language they are made in," Jha's novel speaks a "foreign language."
-In March 2021, Jha wrote an essay and a short story for Chaudhuri's literary activism website which gives a peek into his art.
+Referring to the works of Tarkovsky, Luis Buñuel and Pedro Almodóvar, Chaudhuri says just like their films are "destined to be foreign even to those who speak the language they are made in", Jha's novel speaks a "foreign language".

 Fireproof is set against the backdrop of the 2002 Gujarat riots, the first attack on Muslims (In retaliation of attacks on Karsevaks in Godhra) after 9/11.
 The novel is a chilling tale of a father and his deformed son on a journey across a city where the ghosts of those killed have decided to seek justice.
 Commenting on Fireproof, India Today said: "Here is a chronicle for the 21st century, then, a bildungsroman that tracks the education of the crime-infested soul, completed when the soul cries 'I am guilty.